-Key Information - for explanatory notes, see Appendix A Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 7 February 2022 Policy contact name and position Robin Scott, Headteacher Amendments after determination ו - Department for Education school l number 878-2006 Age range 4 to 11.
-There is also Early Years provision from 2 Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake 000.04 Reception 10 Published Admission Number 20 Priority for children to another se Queen Elizabeth's School Priority for children from another setting Cheriton Bishop School Nursery No Designated religious character Admissions catchment area Yes - see below School uniform Yes - see below Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form 0 Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round 1 Tes - only to be used for the exceptional need chilehon.
-See below When to apply 15 Novem ber 2022 to the National Closing Date which is 15 January 2023 Decision National ( Offer Date which is 17 April 2023 When to appeal May 2023 or from 20 school days after the refusal, whichever is later Deadline to submit appeal 31 May 20 Deadline to hear appeal 28 July 20 Key Dates In-Year admission 20 0 diy 20 When to apply from 1 June 2023 for Year Groups 1 to 6 ptember 2023 for Reception Decision within 10 school days of an application When to submit appeal chool days after refusal Deadline to hear appeal school days of the form being submitted Contacts for further information Link Academy Trust 01803 762113 http://the link.academ 1 V Devon School Admissions Servi 0345 155 1019 admissio Devon County Council policies, information and admissions application forms devon.cc/admissionarrangements and devon.cc/admissions Clerk to the Independent School Admissions Appeals 0345 155 1019 devon.cc/appeals Devon Education Transport Team 0345 155 1019 devon.cc/schooltransport Children's Education Advisory Service - advice for service families 01980 618244 DCYP-CEAS-Enquiries@mod.gov.uk The Department for Education (DfE) 0870 000 2288 www.education.gov.uk Office of the Schools Adjudicator 01325 735303 www.education.gov.uk/schoolsadjudicator The Education & Skills Funding Agency (ESFA) 0370 000 2288 www.gov.uk/government/organisations/education-and-skills-funding-agency
+Key Information - for explanatory notes, see Appendix A

+Policy consultation period 1 November 2022 to 6 January 2023

+Policy determined on XX February 2023

+Policy published on school webs ite XX March 2023

+Policy contact name and position า Jill Ryder, Headteacher

+Amendments after determination 1 -

+Department for Education schoo l number 878-3606

+Age range mumber 4 to 11

+Type of school Academy primary school

+Admissions authority Link Academy Trust

+Normal round intake Reception

+Published Admission Number 20 124.25 15

+Priority for children to another se King Edward VI Community College

+No

+Priority for children from another setting -

+Designated religious character Yes - Church of England

+Priority according to faith No

+Admissions catchment area Yes - see below

+Entitlement to free transport from 1 Yes, if this is the closest school available to home

+Devon County Council Yes, if home is in the school's catchment area

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below

+Key Dates Normal round to Re

+When to apply ber 2023 to 15 January 2024

+Decision 16 April 20

+When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later

+Deadline to submit appeal 31 May 2024

+Deadline to hear appeal 26 July 2024

+Key Dates In-Year admission n

+ne 2024 for Year Groups 1 to 6

+ptember 2024 for Reception

+Decision within 15 school days of an application

+When to submit appeal from 20 school days after refusal

+Deadline to hear appeal within 30 school days of the form being submitted

-&lt;sup>1 Under the policy for 2022-23.
-It is for the linked secondary school to decide whether to give priority in its admissions policy.
+&lt;sup>1 It is for the linked school to decide whether to give priority to our pupils in its admissions policy.
 That can change from one year to the next, following public consultation.